chanm003/spfx2016/README.md

    - This file is in the `config` directory.
    - This file stores credentials in an encrypted manner.
    - This file is NEVER checked into source control.
 4. Verify proxy server is returning the same XML data as your real SPO environment.
+Below screenshots show requests to `/_api/web` endpoint using BOTH the proxy running on localhost:8080 and the real SPO endpoint (`SharePoint URL` you entered on Step 2)
    ![Proxy Server](./screenshots/proxyserver-success.png)
 5. Repeat steps 1-4 as necessary if you receive the following authentication error.
+Below screenshot shows error message when you enter invalid username/credentials.
    ![Proxy Server](./screenshots/proxyserver-error-cropped.png)
 6. Hit `Ctrl+C` to quit

 ### Manually create a list called "Chats" in SPO (DEV environment)

 Update the `webRelativeUrl` property accordingly inside of `settings.ts`

 ![schema](./screenshots/create-list-in-SPO.PNG)

 ### Run the App Locally during DEV